-Get coverage within 60 days of a major life change.
+Get coverage when you experience a major life change.

 - You lose Medi-Cal coverage.

 - Your COBRA coverage is exhausted.
 Note: Not paying your COBRA premium is not considered loss of coverage.

 - You are no longer eligible for student health coverage.

 - You turn 19 years old and are no longer eligible for a child-only plan.

 You turn 26 years old and are no longer eligible for a parent’s plan.

 - You move to California from out of state.